In Kabul, a fearful wait for US to deliver on evacuation vow

 Tens of thousands of Afghan translators and others, and their close family members, seek evacuation after the Taliban’s shockingly swift takeover of Afghanistan in a little over a week’s time.
 The fall of Kabul marked the final chapter of America’s longest war, which began after the Sept.
 11, 2001, terror attacks.

-Afghan officials familiar with the many talks held in the capital say the Taliban have said they will not make announcements on their government until the Aug.
+Afghan officials familiar with talks held in the capital say the Taliban have said they will not make announcements on their government until the Aug.
 31 deadline for the troop withdrawal passes.

+Abdullah Abdullah, a senior official in the ousted government, tweeted that he and Karzai met Saturday with Taliban’s acting governor for Kabul, who “assured us that he would do everything possible for the security of the people” of the city.

+Evacuations continued, though some outgoing flights were far from full because of the airport chaos, Taliban checkpoints and bureaucratic challenges.

 On Friday, a defense official said about 5,700 people, including about 250 Americans, were flown out of Kabul aboard 16 C-17 transport planes, guarded by a temporary U.S. military deployment that’s building to 6,000 troops.
 On each of the previous two days, about 2,000 people were airlifted.